anxkhn/ollamao/README.md

    Access [FOFA](https://en.fofa.info/result?qbase64=cG9ydD0iMTE0MzQiICYmIGJvZHk9Ik9sbGFtYSI%3D) (requires an account) and search for active instances.
 Use the query `port="11434" && body="Ollama"`.

 3. **Check the Public IP List:**
    A curated list of active Ollama instances is available [here](https://raw.githubusercontent.com/anxkhn/ollamao/refs/heads/main/ip_list.txt).
-This is updated regularly with working IPs.
+This list is updated regularly with working IPs.

+   Alternatively, visit [benchmark.md](https://raw.githubusercontent.com/anxkhn/ollamao/refs/heads/main/benchmark.md) for a list of public IPs with their Ollama versions and latency.
+   (Note: This list is updated randomly, so it may not be up to date.
+It's best to use Shodan or Fofa)

 ## Step 2: Install Requirements